mastercw/cw.js/README.md

 </script>
 ```

-Some options are allowed to customize the played sequence:
+Options can be passed to customize the played sequence:

 ```js
 cw.play("abcd", {